Inclusion Consultants LLC

 "Everyone is kind of afraid, parents included.
 You approach it by nurturing, but also with tough love."

 Her Inspiration: Mikelle is inspired by witnessing others living each day to their fullest potential.
-She worked several years as a Program Manag
+Ov

 "Everyone is kind of afraid, parents included.
 You approach it by nurturing, but also with tough love."

 Her Inspiration: Mikelle is inspired by witnessing others living each day to their fullest potential.
-She worked several years as a Program Manager, providing residential supports to persons with IDD and mental illness.
-She is dedicated to helping people gain independence, confidence and personal success in all areas of life.
+Over the past 16 years, Mikelle has been dedicated to helping persons with IDD and mental illness gain the life skills necessary to be successful in their homes and in their community.
+She is dedicated to helping people gain independence, confidence, and personal success in all areas of life.

 "I have the ability to connect with adults with disabilities because I am able to gain trust.
 And I don’t give up."